nxl904/model-inversion-attack/README.md

 We will be using the following python libraries and associated technologies to accomplish this:

-**tensorflow:** deep-learning framework used to compile and build the DNN. tensorflow is essentially a machine-learning engine
+**tensorflow/keras:** deep-learning framework used to compile and build the DNN. tensorflow is essentially a machine-learning engine

-**keras:** tensforflows high-level API

 **numpy:** python's numerical computing library, used to create synthetic MFCC feature vectors.
 It's being used in this context to generate and manipulate the simulated dataset